leventdem/localForageBenchmark/README.md

 ```
 The double instances solution requires :
 - 2 times # of keys setItem operations
+- 2 times # of keys encryption operations
 ```language-javascript
  const promiseArr = []
   for (let key of Object.keys(testFile)) {